Battle of Saipan: American strategic objectives

-Admiral Chester Nimitz, Commander-in-Chief, Pacific Ocean Areas led the Central Pacific offensive.
+Admiral Chester Nimitz, Commander-in-Chief, Pacific Ocean Areas, led the Central Pacific offensive.
 In January–February 1944, the Marshall Islands were quickly captured and a massive American carrier-based air attack on Truk demonstrated that it could be neutralized and bypassed.
 On 12 March 1944, the Joint Chiefs of Staff moved the date of the invasion up to 15 June with the goal of creating airfields for B-29s and developing secondary naval bases.
 Nimitz updated the plans for the Central Pacific offense, codenamed Granite II, and set the invasion of the Marianas, codenamed Forager, as its initial objective.
 Saipan would be the first assault.

 Japanese strategic plan

 The Japanese Imperial War Council established the "Absolute National Defense Zone", Zettai Kokubōken) in September 1943, which was bounded by southern half of Sakhalin and the Kuril Islands, the Bonin Islands, the Marianas, Western New Guinea, Malaya, and Burma.
-This line was to be held at all costs if Japan was to win the war.
-The Marianas were considered particularly important to protect as their capture would put Japan within bombing range of the B-29 bomber and allow the Americans to interdict the supply routes between the Japanese home islands and the western Pacific.
+This line was to be held at all costs if Japan were to win the war.
+The Marianas were considered particularly important to protect, as their capture would put Japan within bombing range of the B-29 bomber and allow the Americans to interdict the supply routes between the Japanese home islands and the western Pacific.

 The Imperial Japanese Navy planned to hold the defense line by defeating the United States fleet in a single decisive battle, after which, the Americans were expected to negotiate for peace.
-The Japanese Submarine Fleet (6th Fleet), commanded by Vice Admiral Takeo Takagi whose headquarters was on Saipan, would screen the line.
+The Japanese Submarine Fleet (6th Fleet), commanded by Vice Admiral Takeo Takagi, whose headquarters was on Saipan, would screen the line.
 Any American attempt to breach this line was to serve as the trigger to start the battle.
-The defense forces in the attacked area would attempt to hold their positions while the Japanese Combined Fleet struck the Americans, sinking their carriers with land-based aircraft and finishing the fleet off with surface ships.
-As part of this plan the Japanese could deploy over 500 land-based planes – 147 of them immediately in the Marianas – that made up the 1st Air Fleet under the command of Vice Admiral Kakuji Kakuta whose headquarters was on Tinian.
+The defense forces in the attacked area would attempt to hold their positions, while the Japanese Combined Fleet struck the Americans, sinking their carriers with land-based aircraft and finishing the fleet off with surface ships.
+As part of this plan, the Japanese could deploy over 500 land-based planes – 147 of them immediately in the Marianas – that made up the 1st Air Fleet under the command of Vice Admiral Kakuji Kakuta, whose headquarters were on Tinian.